 Visitor Centre Opening Times

-9.30am – 4.30pm, Tuesday-Sunday
+9.30am – 4.30pm, Wednesday-Sunday

 The main public toilets are located to the right of the Visitor Centre.
 There are five toilets, one of which is accessible for wheelchair users.
 There are also baby changing facilities.

 The Roundhouse Visitor Centre can sometimes be crowded and noisy.
 The quietest times to visit are when the Roundhouse first opens, between 9.30am and 10am.

 We don’t have an onsite café/restaurant at present (see below regarding Jonathans in the Roundhouse).
 If you’re visiting us and would like to find somewhere to eat or drink, The Distillery is open from 12pm every day and is just next door.
 We also have picnic benches available at the Roundhouse and you’re also very welcome to bring your own food.